 C. CONDUCT OF REACTIVE INSPECTIONS

-The SFST/PM and the Regional Branch Chief should coordinate with the cognizant NRR/PM, as necessary, regarding conduct reactive inspections at ISFSIs located at 10 CFR Part 50 licensees.
+The SFST/PM and the Regional Branch Chief should coordinate with the cognizant NRR/PM, as necessary, regarding whether to and how to conduct reactive inspections at ISFSIs located at 10 CFR Part 50 licensees.
 Reactive inspections of abnormal situations and events may use the IPs given in Table A-1.
 However, this inspection guidance may be supplemented by other IPs from the IMC 2515 and IMC 2561 inspection programs, as appropriate.
-The SFST/PM and the Regional Branch Chief should coordinate with the cognizant NRR/PM, as necessary, regarding Augmented Inspection Team (AIT) inspections at ISFSIs located at Part 50 licensees.
-The conduct of AIT ould be per IP 93800, “Augmented Inspection Team.”
+The SFST/PM and the Regional Branch Chief should coordinate with the cognizant NRR/PM, as necessary, regarding any planned Augmented Inspection Team (AIT) inspections at ISFSIs located at Part 50 licensees.
+The conduct of an AIT would be per IP 93800, “Augmented Inspection Team.”

 END